FREQUENTLY ASKED QUESTIONS

 I work exclusively with Websavers.ca for my hosting needs and strongly recommend that my clients do as well.
 The importance of a good hosting company cannot be over stated.
 Go here for why I’ve chosen them exclusively.

 They are responsive to the needs of their clients.
 That translates to quick response time to any support tickets I initiate.

 Shared servers are not filled to capacity allowing for increased speed and safety.

-They have a great backup system that is easy to use, both the backup process and the restore process if that should be necessary.
+They have a great backup system that is easy to use and easy to restore should that be necessary.

 There is a comprehensive and easy to follow knowledge base.
 If there is anything that does not make sense, they readily explain further.

 These guys do the intangibles so well!
 For me that includes not once ever making me feel as though I had a knowledge deficit (And I do regarding the details they manage ) … just a simple pointing me in the right direction and a willingness to explain as deeply as I am able to take in.
 When I ask them for why, they tell me.
 Willingly.

 For more info click on the two links below.

 Maintaining your website is as important as maintaining strong user names and passwords for security reasons.